moraes/tipfy/docs/source/guide/routing.rst

        ]),
    ]

-So to generate URLs the name is 'company-home', 'company-about' and 'company-contact'.
-This is nice to prefix rule names belonging to a same category or app.
+So to generate URLs the names will be 'company-home', 'company-about' and 'company-contact'.
+This is useful group rule names belonging to a same category or app.

 Subdomain